nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 The revision of each of those repositories is determined by the current revision of the main (or manifest) repository, `sdk-nrf`_.

 .. note::
-   The latest state of development is on the master branch of the `sdk-nrf`_ repository.
+   The latest state of development is on the ``master`` branch of the `sdk-nrf`_ repository.
    To ensure a usable state, the `sdk-nrf`_ repository defines the compatible states of the other repositories.
    However, this state is not necessarily tested.
    For a higher degree of quality assurance, check out a tagged release.

-   Therefore, unless you are familiar with the development process, you should always work with a specific release of the |NCS|.
+   Unless you are familiar with the development process, you should always work with a specific release of the |NCS|.

 The main repository, `sdk-nrf`_, contains a `west manifest file`_, :file:`west.yml`, that determines the revision of all other repositories.
 This means that sdk-nrf acts as the :ref:`manifest repository <zephyr:west-basics>`, while the other repositories are project repositories.